alfredo-juarez/alfredo-juarez/README.md

 # Alfredo Juárez Rodríguez
 Welcome to my personal GitHub portfolio.
 Currently I'm a Data Science and AI student in UPM (Madrid).

-\n I consider myself a diligent and resolutive person, and I'm ready for work experiences that helps me develop my skills and myself.
+I consider myself a diligent and resolutive person, and I'm ready for work experiences that helps me develop my skills and myself.

 ## Skills
 - Phyton